joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/21/style/james-charles-youtube-demonetized.html?searchResultPosition=5

 **Bolsonaro’s Sudden Pledge to Protect the Amazon Met With Skepticism**\
-`Under Biden, Brazil has taken steps to burnish its environmental record — for which it’s seeking billions of dollars from the international community.`\
+`The Biden era has prompted Brazil to take steps to burnish its record as an environmental scoundrel — for which it’s seeking billions of dollars from the international community.`\
 https://nytimes.com/2021/04/21/world/americas/bolsonaro-climate-amazon.html?searchResultPosition=6

 **Ice for Sore Muscles?
 Think Again.**\